 11. Destruction is a variant of done.

 The explicit decision to discontinue efforts on a project or initiative can allow you to mark it “done.”
-In many ways, this is cleaner than leaving it at the bottom half of a list of items that you never even start.
+In many ways, this is cleaner than leaving it at the bottom half of a list of items you never even start.
 Posteriorities–deciding what not to do–are as important as priorities, especially when it comes to organized abandonment: the decision to stop doing things that are no longer working instead of continuing due to force of habit and organizational inertia.
 For more on this, see “Discovery, Invention, Growth, and Renewal” and “Ebb and Flow.”

 The secret of every amazingly productive individual or team is the endless pile of work they decide not to do.